 The choice of a particular fragrance is strongly linked to a season.
 With emotions so entwined with our sense of smell, we are naturally drawn to warm and comfy scents during the cold winter months.

 Edible scents will bring you straight into Winter Wonderland.
-Caramel notes (such as Ethyl Maltol), sweet vanilla (like Ethyl Vanillin), chocolate (such as Chocovan), almond (Coumarine and Benzaldehyde) or milk notes (like Diacethyl used in trace) will create warm eggnog and chestnut cream notes.
+Caramel notes (created using maltol or ethyl maltol), sweet caky vanilla (created using vanillin or ethyl vanillin), chocolate (created using accord like Chocovan), almond (with Coumarin and Benzaldehyde) or milk notes (created with Diacethyl in trace) will create warm hot chocolate and chestnut notes.